Configuring Azure AD for TaaS

 - In the User Attributes & Claims section, click Edit.

-- Verify that the value for Unique User Identifier (Name ID) is valid and populated for all users.
+- Verify that the value for Unique User Identifier (Name ID) is user.userprincipalname.

 - If either of the values are incorrect, correct them and then click X to close the User Attributes & Claims section.

-- In the SAML Signing Certificate section, click Download for Federation Metadata XML and then provide the downloaded file to Tanium.
+- In the SAML Signing Certificate section, copy the App Federation Metadata Url to provide to Tanium.

 - (Optional) From the navigation menu, click Manage > Properties, upload a logo for the application, and then click Save.